VasilyVP/kv-structures/packages/redis/README.md

 ## Usage

-Before using any methods in `@kv-structures/redis`, you must call the `redisInit()` method to initialize the Redis connection.

 ### Initialize the Package

-At the beginning of your app, call the `init()` method to set up the Redis client:
+To initialize the Redis client and connect to the database, you must call the `redisInit()` somewhere in the app.

 ```typescript
 import { redisInit } from '@kv-structures/redis';